Morisset railway station

 Morisset railway station is a heritage-listed railway station located on the Main Northern line in New South Wales, Australia.
-It serves the City of Lake Macquarie suburb of Morisset opening on 15 August 1887 as Morrisset before being renamed Morisset on 1 February 1889.
+It serves the City of Lake Macquarie town of Morisset opening on 15 August 1887 as Morrisset before being renamed Morisset on 1 February 1889.

+Until October 2013 it was the terminating point for many local services from the old Newcastle station, however these now all continue to Gosford and Sydney.